bmabsout/Thesis/src/chapters/07_architecture.typ

 Enabling neural network updates during flight without missing control cycles required developing several mechanisms:

 *Double Buffering*: The system maintains two complete neural network models in memory.
 While one executes, updates are written to the other.
 A single pointer swap atomically switches between them.

-*Update Window Analysis*: Through extensive profiling, we determined that a complete model update takes 134ms—approximately 13.4% of a 1-second window.
-During this time:
-- The previous model continues executing normally
-- Updates are scheduled during stable flight phases
-- The system maintains a 300ms performance buffer to detect anomalies
-- Rollback can occur within 5ms if issues are detected

 *CRC Validation*: All model updates include checksums verified at multiple stages.
 Corrupted updates are rejected before they can affect control.